 02 of 05

 For 1 to 4 players, ages 8 and up.
 Designed by Jean-Christophe Bouvier.
 Published by Rallyman.

 This is a clever race game which simulates rally racing, so every player is racing against the clock rather than head-to-head against each other.
 The unique dice, the modular game boards, and the forced decisions about risk-taking make Rallyman one of our favorites.

 For 2 to 6 players, ages 8 and up.

 There are no dice in this Formula One-themed race game, as players use cards (each picturing one to six of the car colors) to move cars around the track.
 The game begins with players being dealt a hand of cards, then bidding to own the cars.
-(After the race, winnings are distributed and the player with the most cast wins.)
-To move cars, a card is played and each of the pictured cars are moved (if possible -- there are some very narrow passages).
-The... double-sided board features two race courses (Detroit and Cleveland, naturally).
+To move cars, a card is played and each of the pictured cars is moved.
+The double-sided board features two racecourses.
 Detroit-Cleveland Grand Prix is in the same family as Kramer's Daytona 500, Top Race, and Formel 1.

 04 of 05

 For 2 to 8 players, ages 6 and up.
 Designed by Jean du Poel, published by Ferti.

 PitchCar is packed with finger-flicking fun.
 After assembling the wooden track (which can be put together in many different ways), players take turns flicking wooden discs around the track.
 If your disc flies off the track, you essentially lose your turn.
 The winner is the first to cross the finish line after a set number of laps.Continue to 5 of 5 below.

 For 3 to 6 players, ages 8 and up.
 Designed by Reiner Knizia.
 Published by GMT Games.